Sbuazjr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-File 5-strstr.c - function that locates a substring.
+File 7-print_chessboard.c - function that prints a chessboard.